vinfreecs/genga/docs/InitialConditions.rst

   | If this is given, then it must also be set in the :literal:`Output file Format`: argument.
 - | Ic: moment of inertia, dimensionless (See :ref:`Units`) (default = 0.4).
   | If this is given, then it must also be set in the :literal:`Output file Format`: argument.
+- Rc:  Critical radius for close encounters, rcrit, in AU (default = 0.0)
-- test: optional value to store in the test arrays.
+- test: Optional value to store in the test arrays.
 - :literal:`-`: skip column, optional.